How was the Committee set up?

 There are added benefits for the Committee members, such as increased networking with peers at other academic/research institutions and businesses, profile-raising, and the addition of new skills to enhance CVs.

 The initial focus of the ECR initiative was to produce a column of articles and features for the AILU’s magazine, “The Laser User”.

 The role of the ECRs had expanded since the Committee was formed.
 Members regularly submit short features to their dedicated page in the magazine, and in addition, contribute in-depth 2-page R&D articles as well as observations on other authors’ articles.

 Committee meetings are held twice a year, usually December and June.
-Until the COVID pandemic, these meetings were held face-to-face and hosted by one of the members.
-The meetings often involved a tour of the facilities at the different institutions.
-Since the pandemic the meetings have been virtual but we hope to return to live or hybrid meetings as soon as possible.
+The meetings are held face-to-face with online access and hosted by one of the members.
+The meetings often involved a tour of the facilities at the different institutions – the image shows a recent tour round the facilities at WAM, University of Warwick.

 Interested in joining?